Tampa Car Accident Attorney

 In Florida, the courts follow comparative negligence policies, which allow an injured person to recover a percentage of their damages even in cases where he or she was also at fault.
 The court will divide the liability and reduce your damages.
 Assuming you were 40 percent at fault, you would be able to recover 60 percent of your damages from the more at-fault driver.

-To learn more about your ability to recover damages following a car crash in Florida, contact a Tampa, Florida car accident attorney.
+To learn more about your ability to recover damages following a car crash, contact our car crash lawyers in Tampa, FL.

 PIP Insurance and No-Fault Policies